y-young/nazurin/docs/getting-started/deploy.md

 !!! note

-    The 256MB free RAM on fly.io is not enough to run ffmpeg conversion (Pixiv ugoira to MP4), scaling to 512MB should work but will introduce extra costs.
+    The 256MB free RAM on fly.io is not enough to run ffmpeg conversion (Pixiv ugoira to MP4), be sure to enable at least 128MB of swap, refer to `fly.toml` for details.

 ### Fresh Setup